 - Step 3: Spoon the cooled stuffing mixture into each chicken pocket, being careful not to overfill.
 I find it easiest to take a tablespoon of stuffing, squish it into a ball, and place it inside the chicken.
 Secure the openings with toothpicks.

 - Step 4: Heat 2 tablespoons olive oil in an oven-safe skillet over medium-high heat.
-Add stuffed chicken and cook for 2-3 minutes per side until golden brown.
+Add stuffed chicken and sear for 2-3 minutes per side until golden brown.

 - Step 5: Transfer the skillet to a preheated oven and bake for 30-35 minutes, or until the chicken reaches an internal temperature of 165°F in the thickest part.

-- Step 6: Let chicken rest 5 minutes before removing toothpicks.
-Garnish with fresh herbs if desired, and serve with a side salad, Air Fryer Green Beans, and Paleo Cranberry Sauce for a complete meal.
+- Step 6: Let the chicken rest for 5 minutes before removing the toothpicks.
+Garnish with fresh herbs if desired, and serve with your favorite sides.

 Tip: For less crispy chicken, cover tightly with aluminum foil before baking.
 I, however, love the crispy edges of the cooked stuffing. 🙂